OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 - Android 7.0 Nougat (API 24-25) in August 2016 (new JIT compiler on ART);
 - Android 8.0 O (API 26) beta (major security fixes expected).

-Apps can be installed on an Android device from a variety of sources: locally via USB, via Google's official app store (Google Play Store) or from alternative stores.

 #### App Folder Structure

 Android apps installed from the Google Play Store or other sources are located at `/data/app/[package-name]`.
 For example, the Youtube app is found at: